dragonforce-devs/simple-video-converter/README.md

 # Simple Video Converter

-A video converter using ffmpeg
+A video converter using ffmpeg and Python Qt implementation using PySide2